Your baby at 37 weeks

-You may notice your breasts leaking some fluid, and this is normal.
+You may notice some leaking from your nipples, and this is normal.

 Things to think about

-- your pain relief options in labour, including things you can do yourself
+- pain relief in labour, including things you can do yourself

-- what your birth partner can do to support you during labour and birth
+- tips for your birth partner to support you during labour and birth

-- a breech birth, when a baby is born bottom first, which is more complicated than a head-first birth
+- what happens if your baby is breech, when a baby is born bottom first, which is more complicated than a head-first birth

-- a caesarean birth, when you have surgery to deliver your baby
+- a caesarean, when you have surgery to deliver your baby

 - the newborn blood spot (heel prick) test that will be offered to your baby